AI index

 Problems it solves

-Instruction sprawl, drift, and ungoverned rollouts
+Instruction sprawl, hidden token waste, and ungoverned rollouts

 Key concepts